Every film that has ever been nominated for an Academy Award in any category. Enjoy!

 How to Train Your Dragon

-As the son of a Viking leader on the cusp of manhood, shy Hiccup Horrendous Haddock III faces a rite of passage: He must kill a dragon to prove his warrior mettle.
-But after downing a feared dragon, he realizes that he no longer wants to destroy it.
-So, he befriends the beast -- which he names Toothless -- much to the chagrin of his warrior father
+As the son of a Viking leader on the cusp of manhood, shy Hiccup Horrendous Haddock III faces a rite of passage: he must kill a dragon to prove his warrior mettle.
+But after downing a feared dragon, he realizes that he no longer wants to destroy it, and instead befriends the beast – which he names Toothless – much to the chagrin of his warrior father